 socket.onopen = function(){ alert("Socket has been opened!"); } |

-Do this when we receive information:
+Do this when we receive the message:

 socket.onmessage = function(msg){ alert(msg); //Awesome! } |

-But we still try to avoid using alert, and now we can integrate what we learned into the client page.
+But we still try to avoid using alert, and now we can integrate what we have learned into the client page.

 Step 6: JavaScript